Preparing to Teach

 Nicky Hentrich is the learning designer assigned to the Law School and will be able to help you.

-Kai Williams is the Law School's Instructional Technologist who can field questions about Courseworks, Echo360 and any other pedagogical tools.
-She can also provide one-on-one training, if needed.
+Basem Aly is the Law School's Instructional Technologist who can field questions about Courseworks, Echo360 and any other pedagogical tools.
+He can also provide one-on-one training, if needed.

 Course evaluations are an important way for students to give feedback and for faculty to improve their pedagogy.
 We have found that when class time is set aside for the purpose of completing evaluations, response rates are significantly higher, making the information collected more meaningful.
 Remember that you can easily adjust the evaluation questions your students are asked, for example, to get feedback on classroom innovations or on your TAs.